 An agency must also include insurance requirements that specify that bidders must provide insurance in accordance with the scope of the solicitation.
 Insurance requirements, including limits, should be tailored to the scope of the contract.
 Additional information on insurance requirements may be found in Section 4.21.

 Solicitation instructions should inform the potential bidder of the contract period/term and any extensions or renewals, the price structure, (hourly, per item, per carton, square foot, etc.), the agency’s bid protest dispute resolution policy (if applicable), performance requirements, contract monitoring, termination rights and any optional requirements.

+Bid Protest (also known as a Bid Dispute): A formal written complaint made against the methods employed or decisions made by a State agency in the process leading to the award of a contract.

 The solicitation should also outline any bidder qualifications that the agency requires, such as licensing, if required, special equipment, financial viability, minimum years of experience, etc. If a specified qualification results in reduced competition, the agency may need to justify the requirement.